 The ChristianaCare Breast Center features the region’s only dedicated breast MRI, plus a team of experienced radiologists with the special expertise needed to interpret these images quickly and accurately.

 Using strong magnets and radio waves instead of X-rays, MRI technology produces a highly detailed image of the breast.
-An MRI of the breast can be useful for many reasons, including:
+An MRI of the breast can be useful in the following situations:

 Preparing for your breast MRI

 Your safety is our highest priority.
 Before your MRI, please tell us if you have any metallic objects or devices inside your body, because these may interfere with the MRI’s magnetic field.
 Please tell us if you have any of the following:

 - Cardiac pacemaker.

 - Any internal electronic device.